CAMILLE SAINT-SAËNS (1835-1921)

 RICARDO VIÑES (1875-1943)

 Viñes was a Spaniard justly renowned for his advocacy of both Spanish and French piano music.
 He left about an hour's worth of recordings dating from the late 1920s.
-All deserve proper CD treatment, but an ill-conceived Pearl Opal reissue (9857) contains only an incomplete survey, bizarrely joined to an equally incomplete array of recordings by Francis Planté.
-Fortunately, the Marston label has recently produced a complete Viñes edition in its "Lagniappe" series (L 007).
+An ill-conceived Pearl Opal reissue (9857) contains an incomplete survey, bizarrely joined to an equally incomplete array of recordings by Francis Planté.
+Fortunately, the Marston label has produced a complete Viñes edition in its "Lagniappe" series (L 007).
 Included are two fragmentary Debussy performances from 1930s radio broadcasts.

 BRUNO WALTER (1876-1962)

 This famous German conductor (and disciple of Mahler) studied piano with Dreyschock.
-In 1937 he recorded the Mozart D Minor Concerto (K466), leading the Vienna Philharmonic from the piano.
+In 1937 he recorded the Mozart D Minor Concerto (K466, with cadenzas by Reinecke), leading the Vienna Philharmonic from the piano.
 It has been reissued on PEARL 9940 and on EMI 63912.
 An additional Walter performance of this concerto from two years later, from an NBC Symphony broadcast, can be heard on AS Disc 404 and Andromeda 9012.

 JOSEF WEISS (1864-1945)